 I am working every single day to change my beliefs and mindset in a bid to put my demons to rest.
 I have believed very poor things about myself for over three decades.
 I have new tools to help me grow.
 I am learning to trust the idea that the quality of my life is a reflection of the quality of my beliefs.
 I am doing my best to discover my purpose, to forgive, to be thankful, and to surrender to the will of the universe so that I may listen and follow that purpose.

-I am lucky my parents loved me (despite anything I said above) and I have achieved much in my life – moving overseas, marrying an amazingly wise and loving woman (still married since 2003), having three amazing children, winning an international singing championship, and more.
+I am lucky my parents loved me and I have achieved much in my life – moving overseas, marrying an amazingly wise and loving woman (still married since 2003), having three amazing children, winning an international singing championship, and more.
 Others have had things far worse than I. People tell me I should be grateful, and they’re right.
-But poor self-esteem, fear, hurt, and distrust continue to shape my thinking and life.
-The mental patterns run deep and have prevented me from achieving my real potential and purpose.
+But poor self-esteem, fear, hurt, and distrust run deep in the psyche.
+These mental patterns have prevented me from achieving my real potential and purpose.

 Over the years, I have argued too much, fought unnecessarily, isolated myself, avoided risk, and lost many people from my circle by pushing them away, writing them off and holding grudges.
 I held onto my hurt for so long and unleashed it on others.
 I’ve said terrible things about people.
 And it’s all because I was fighting the ghosts of what caused my depression and fighting against what my condition was trying to tell me.